LEADERSHIP 15 Min Read

 Strategic Orientation reveals where you naturally operate on the Visionary ↔ Execution-Focused spectrum.
 That knowledge transforms abstract leadership theory into concrete self-understanding.

 Organizations succeed not by making every leader balanced, but by ensuring leadership collectively spans both visionary imagination and execution mastery.
+Do you understand your natural orientation well enough to seek the perspectives that strengthen organizational decisions?

 References & Sources